 The specific cause(s) of ovarian cancer is unknown.
 What is known, however, is that affluent women in the world's most affluent countries have the highest rates - implying that something in these mostly industrialized countries may be a cause.
 What behaviors are more common among these women than women in poorer countries?
-There are several hypotheses:
+There are several hypotheses but none have been confirmed:

-- eating a high-fat diet

-- using talcum powder on sanitary napkins or on the vaginal area
+- eating a high-fat diet - using talcum powder on sanitary napkins or on the vaginal area - infertility - fertility drugs (clomiphene/Clomid[®] and menotropins/Perganol[®])

-- infertility

-- fertility drugs (Clomid and Perganol)